wix-incubator/quix/documentation/docs/installation.md

 Note that you need to specify full URL, including protocol, port and API version:
 * PRESTO_API - `http://presto.my.domain:8181/v1`

-  If you're running Presto locally please use your internal IP or `host.docker.internal` (macOS only) instead of `localhost`.
+  If you're running Presto locally, use the following instead of `localhost`:
+  * Your internal IP
+  * Or `host.docker.internal` (macOS only)

 #### DB
 Quix also uses MySQL to store notebooks and other application data.
 Location of this data is specified by `DB_VOLUME_PATH`.